OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:25

-Near the cross of Jesus stood His mother, His mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
+Standing near the cross of Jesus were His mother, His mother’s sister, Mary the wife of Clopas, and Mary Magdalene.

 ## John 19:26

-When Jesus saw His mother and the disciple whom He loved standing nearby, He said to His mother, “Woman, behold your son!”
+When Jesus saw His mother and the disciple whom He loved standing nearby, He said to His mother, “Woman, here is your son!”

 ## John 19:27

-Then He said to the disciple, “Behold your mother!”
+Then He said to the disciple, “Here is your mother!”
 From that hour, the disciple took her into his own home.

 ---